Antonia de Rendinger performed at the University of Montpellier as part of the “

 The actress, who will soon be performing at the University of Montpellier, is also deeply committed to combating all forms of discrimination.
 This won’t be the French artist and comedian’s first time doing this: for several years now, Antonia de Rendinger has been visiting the University of Bordeaux to present an exclusive show on “student mental health.”
 This awareness-raising initiative has been a resounding success, effectively combining information with an opportunity for students to speak freely.

-A unique and interactive show that’s “funny yet thought-provoking”
+A unique and interactive show that will make you “laugh seriously”

-Written specifically for the University of Montpellier, this performance features Antonia de Rendinger interacting with the audience and offers a perfect opportunity to raise awareness about the dangers of hazing in a fresh way.
+Written specifically for the University of Montpellier, this show features Antonia de Rendinger interacting with the audience and will be a perfect opportunity to raise awareness about the dangers of hazing in a different way.
 Through humor, interaction, and improvisation, the show aims to go beyond simply condemning these dangerous practices by using creativity to perhaps spark new solutions.
-A novel approach to raising awareness among the student community.
+This is a novel approach to raising awareness among the student community.

 To discuss all aspects of hazing with the public, the following individuals will also be present: